Skip to content

 Key Takeaways

-• Andropause is a term for age-related testosterone decline in men, also called late-onset hypogonadism.
+• Andropause is the gradual, age-related decline in testosterone and androgens in men, also known as late-onset hypogonadism.

-• Symptoms usually develop gradually and may begin between ages 40 and 55.
+• Symptoms usually develop slowly and may appear between ages 40 and 55.

-• Not all men experience andropause or need treatment; severity and timing vary.
+• Not all men experience noticeable symptoms; severity and timing vary widely.

-• Diagnosis relies on symptoms, morning blood testosterone tests, and ruling out other causes.
+• Diagnosis is based on symptoms, morning blood testosterone levels, and excluding other causes.

-• Healthy diet, regular exercise, and stress reduction can reduce symptoms.
+• Diet, exercise, and stress management can minimize andropause symptoms.

-• Andropause is a normal part of aging, and help is available if needed.
+• Andropause is a natural part of men’s aging process, and support is available for those who need it.

 Table of Contents